Levridge-Tory/LevridgeIntegrationDocs/docs/Kahler.md

         "ActiveDirectoryResource": [URL to D365 F&O],
         "ActiveDirectoryTenant": "https://login.microsoftonline.com/[Customer_Tenant_ID]",
-        "ActiveDirectoryClientAppId": [Application ID used to register the application in AD], "ActiveDirectoryClientAppSecret": [Client Secret genrated for the Application ID in AD], "ODataEntityPath": "[URL to D365 F&O]/data/"
+        "ActiveDirectoryClientAppId": [Application ID used to register the application in AD], "ActiveDirectoryClientAppSecret": [Client Secret generated for the Application ID in AD], "ODataEntityPath": "[URL to D365 F&O]/data/"
     },
     "Kahler End Point": {